stackbit-projects/rainy-daffodil-8ad95/content/pages/thank-you.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
-      Thank you for contacting me.
-I will get back in touch with you soon.
-Have a great day!
+      Thank you for taking the time to view this website!
+I hope that you were able to learn more about me and
     actions:
       - label: Back to homepage
         url: /